-Council's ability to service its debt remains strong for the entire period of the LTFP.
-As per Council's funding strategy, the outstanding debt is fully discharged by 2033 from general revenue, part asset sales and net revenue generated through leasing out Council's investment property.
+Council's ability to service its debt remains sound for the entire period of the LTFP.
+As per Council's funding strategy, the outstanding debt is fully discharged by 2032 from general and rates revenue, part asset sales and net revenue generated through leasing out Council's investment property.
 The level of Council's borrowing is discussed in more detail under Summary of Borrowing section of this document.